-- Outdoor-Grade Materials: Exteriors, roofs, and glazing are selected to handle rain, snow, and UV exposure while maintaining structural stability over time.
+- Outdoor-Grade Materials: We prioritize exteriors and roofs selected to handle rain, snow, and sun while maintaining structural stability.

-- Shape and Footprint Flexibility: Choose between cube-style cabins, square designs, and barrel profiles to match both aesthetics and heat behavior.
+- Shape and Footprint Flexibility: Choose between cube-style cabins, square designs, and barrel profiles to match your landscape and heat preferences.

-- Heater Compatibility Planning: Many models are designed around properly sized electric heaters, and some support wood-fired setups depending on clearance and venting needs.
+- Heater Compatibility: Our models are built around properly sized electric heaters, with some supporting wood-fired setups where clearances allow.

-- Comfort-Driven Interiors: Sauna-grade woods and ergonomic bench layouts support real sessions—comfortable seating, good headroom, and consistent heat zones.
+- Comfort-Driven Interiors: We use sauna-grade woods and ergonomic bench layouts to ensure comfortable seating and consistent heat zones.

-- Weather and Season Considerations: Roof systems (EPDM, rain protection, bitumen-style tiles) and insulation options improve year-round use and heat retention.
+- Weather Considerations: Roof systems (EPDM, bitumen tiles) and insulation options improve year-round use and heat retention.

 Most Common Questions About Outdoor Saunas

-Outdoor sauna decisions usually come down to installation planning, weather exposure, heater choice, and realistic long-term costs.
-The FAQs below cover foundation and patio placement, permitting and siting, operating costs, and the basics of keeping an outdoor sauna performing well through changing seasons.
+Outdoor sauna decisions usually come down to installation planning and weather exposure.
+The FAQs below cover foundations, electrical requirements, and the basics of keeping an outdoor unit performing well through changing seasons.

 Does an outdoor sauna need a foundation?